 How to Make Roasted Red Pepper Hummus

 Step 1: ROAST the red peppers.
+See my post on how to roast red peppers.
 (Or use jarred roasted red peppers found in the grocery store.)

 Step 2: COOK the dried, pre-soaked chickpeas.
 (Or use canned chickpeas.)